There is no failure, only feedback.

 Each student has their own strengths and weaknesses.
 Maybe one student needs more work on remembering all the keys of the instrument and another needs to work on their tempo.
 It is important, especially in a group setting to find a way to give that individualized feedback for them to apply to their practice.

 2. Be Specific, Show Examples

 Being specific with feedback and giving clear action points.
 So much about playing an instrument requires attention to detail - and multiple details at once.
 So, giving vague feedback won't help so much.
 Examples that you can demonstrate, will help your student to understand how to correct their mistake.
-Once they see that specific feedback and improvement, they will feel empowered and even pass along that instruction to a fellow student who may be having the same issue.
+Once they understand the specific feedback and improvement, they will feel empowered and even pass along that instruction to a fellow student who may be having the same issue.
 Although it's not always advisable to have students teach one another, it can be looked as a way for students to motivate one another.

 3. Include Positive Feedback